open-craft/ansible-role-elasticsearch/README.md

 Whether to allow inline scripting against ElasticSearch.
 You should read the following link as there are possible security implications for enabling these options: [Enable Dynamic Scripting](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-scripting.html#enable-dynamic-scripting).
 Available options include: `true`, `false`, and `sandbox`.

+    ENABLE_REVERSE_PROXY: false

+Whether to configure a reverse proxy (nginx) in front of Elasticsearch.
+This is useful if you need to connect securely through the public internet.

+    reverse_proxy_listen_port: 9201

+Which port the reverse proxy should listen on to forward authenticated requests to Elasticsearch.

+    reverse_proxy_auth_file: "/etc/nginx/.passwd"

+The location of the auth credentials file the role generates and uses.

+    reverse_proxy_auth_username: admin
+    reverse_proxy_auth_password: admin

+The username and password needed to authenticate to Elasticsearch. **You should set this explicitly in production**.

 ## Dependencies

   - geerlingguy.java